LZ-QWQ/occupancy_bevdet/README.md

 ![Illustrating the performance of the proposed BEVDet on the nuScenes val set](./resources/nds-fps.png)

 ## News
+- **2023.05.07** Improve the occpancy baseline by enlarging the input size and using long-term temporal fusion.
 - **2023.04.28** Support task of [occupancy prediction](https://github.com/CVPR2023-3D-Occupancy-Prediction/CVPR2023-3D-Occupancy-Prediction) .
 - **2023.04.27** Equip BEVDet with stereo depth estimation.
 - **2023.04.10** Use single head for multi-class prediction.